 The patient has the right to be advised if the clinic proposed to engage in or perform human experimentation affecting his/her treatment.
 The patient has the right to refuse to participate in such research projects.

 The patient has the right to expect reasonable continuity of care.
 He/She has the right to know in advance when and where physicians are available.
 This clinic is not open 24 hours a day.
-Depending on the severity of their condition, patients should go either to Claremore Indian Hospital or Integris Baptist Regional Health Center Emergency Room.
+Depending on the severity of their condition, patients should go either to Claremore Indian Hospital or Integris Miami Hospital Emergency Room.

-The patient has the right to file grievances in writing regarding his/her care to either the Health Program Director or the Northeastern Tribal Health System Governing Board.
-The patient shall receive a reply on the status of he/her complaint within a reasonable time.
+The patient has the right to file grievances in writing regarding his/her care to either the CEO or the Northeastern Tribal Health System Governing Board.
+The patient shall receive a reply on the status of his/her complaint within a reasonable time.
 The entire situation and action taken should be documented as soon as possible and made a matter of permanent record.
 The patient has the right to know what clinic rules and regulations apply to his/her conduct as a patient.